History is meant to be passed down generation after generation.

 That’s why the museum strives to develop a strong community bond with Buffalo and the surrounding area through its education programs and exhibits.
 The Jim Gatchell Memorial Museum proudly presents educational programs for all ages!

 Our educational programs are often conducted in cooperation with area school districts and groups, but are also offered as content for other programs.
 We also offer homeschool programs year round.
 For school tours, please read our School Chaperone and Field Trip Information guide.

-Scavenger Hunts and the Jim Gatchell Memorial Museum Activity Book can be completed while touring the museum and are available to all museum visitors.
-Stop by the front desk for your copy.
 Coloring Pages are available for children throughout the museum galleries for our young visitors to take home.

-2020 Echoes of the Past Cemetery Tours will occur on August 5, 6, 7, 8 and 12, 13, 14, 15.
+2022 Echoes of the Past Cemetery Tours will occur on August 10, 11, 12, 13 and 17, 18, 19, 20.

 If you would like to donate directly to support projects at the Jim Gatchell Memorial Museum … consider donating to the museum’s restricted funds.
 These funds are used solely for their defined purposes (we don’t pay the light bill out of these monies) and are built by donations.
 No county/taxpayer funds are included.
 Current and ongoing projects include:

 - Museum Press